Bangladesh: Can student uprising bring new, young leaders? – DW – 07/29/2024

 Open door for a new generation of politicians?

-The movement, according to political scientist Tasneem Siddiqui, had an "unprecedented" ability to organize protests across the nation without centralized leadership.
+The movement, according to political scientist Tasneem Siddiqui, has an "unprecedented" ability to organize protests across the nation without centralized leadership.

-She also believes that this movement is fostering the emergence of a new generation of leadership.
+She also believes that it is fostering the emergence of a new generation of leadership.

 "With the same party holding power for 16 consecutive years, it has slowly evolved into a personalist regime.
 Everyone turns to the prime minister for solutions to any problem," Siddiqui told DW.

-The movement has challenged this political culture, according to Siddiqui.
+The movement is challenging this political culture, according to Siddiqui.
 Also, the rivalry between the Awami League and the BNP has not served the younger generation or improved the political landscape, according to the researcher.

 She notes that "the youth of the country do not like such politics anymore.
 If these two parties do not understand it, they will not be the leaders anymore."